Smolations/temporal-uplift/README.md

 ```
 $ docker-compose up
 ```
-4. Visit http://localhost:8080 for the site and https://localhost:6006 for Storybook.
+4. Visit http://localhost:8080 for the app.